 Final uncertainty values for the survey may consist of an a priori and a posteriori calculation, explicitly empirical values (e.g. based on standard deviation of vertical depths alone), or some combination of the aforementioned values.
-The metadata should include the uncertainty achieved for both horizontal and vertical uncertainty components (TVU and THU).
+The metadata should include the uncertainty achieved for both horizontal and vertical uncertainty components (THU and TVU).

-Within this standard, for ease of use, allowable horizontal uncertainty is assumed to be equal in both dimensions.
-Therefore, assuming a normal distribution of error, the position uncertainty is expressed as a single number.
+Within this standard, for ease of use and assuming a normal distribution of error, allowable horizontal uncertainty is assumed to be equal in both dimensions.
+The position uncertainty is expressed as a single number describing a radial uncertainty.